mcsweeney90/miller-rabin/README.md

 [![Build Status](https://app.travis-ci.com/mcsweeney90/miller-rabin.svg?branch=main)](https://app.travis-ci.com/mcsweeney90/miller-rabin)
 # Miller-Rabin

-Python implementation of the Miller-Rabin primality test.
+Python implementation of the Miller-Rabin primality test (and some other prime number-adjacent functions that have often been useful).

 ## Navigation